Application Period: Closed June 14, 2019

 Note: Do not email the senior mentors.
 The Early Career Committee will be reviewing applications and making decisions.

-The INSAR Early Career Committee is launching a new Mentoring Initiative.
+The INSAR Early Career Committee is now accepting applications for the 2019 Mentoring Initiative.
 The goal of the Mentoring Initiative is to use the network of expertise within INSAR to build the next generation of autism researchers through mentorship.
-This will be a tiered mentorship program, where a senior researcher is paired with an early career researcher.
-The early career researcher will then be paired as a mentor to student/trainee INSAR member.
+The Mentoring Initiative is designed as a tiered mentorship program, where a senior researcher is paired with an early career researcher, and the early career researcher is paired as a mentor to a student/trainee INSAR member.

-INSAR Senior Mentors: We have recruited 18 senior autism researchers (their bios are incorporated in the Early Career application) to serve as mentors to INSAR Early Career members.
+INSAR Senior Mentors: We have recruited 10 senior autism researchers to serve as mentors to INSAR Early Career members.
 If matched, each senior mentor will:

 - Mentor one early career member for one year.